Netflix-Skunkworks/WSPerfLab/README.md

 This will not be asserted on every invocation of ws-client during load testing, but will be a validation step done during development to confirm an implementation complies.

-# Request Use Case: A
+# Request Use Case: B

 Less network, add ThreadLocal, ConcurrentHashMap, volatile, AtomicReference type behavior.